-If you don't already have a trailer hitch installed on your vehicle, go to a reputable hitch company to have the proper size hitch installed.
+If you do not already have a trailer hitch installed on your vehicle, go to a reputable hitch company to have the proper size hitch installed.
 Always use a hitch rated with the appropriate capacity to match the trailer and boat's gross weight.

+Loss of control can cause death or serious injury.
 DO NOT attempt to tow more than one trailer at a time behind your vehicle.
-Attempting to tow an additional trailer will adversely affect the trailer tongue weight and loss of vehicle control and/or injury or death may occur.
+Attempting to tow an additional trailer will adversely affect the trailer tongue weight.